 INTRODUCTION

-Grasslands are valued for provision of various ecosystem services having not only environmental impact, but beneficial from an agronomic perspective as they play a major role in sustainable milk and meat production (Humphreys et al., 2010; Wilkins and Humphrey, 2003).
+Grasslands are valued for provision of various ecosystem services having not only environmental impact, but beneficial from an agronomic perspective as they play a major role in sustainable milk and meat production ([1,2].
 Grasslands are available for different environments and for different purposes: grazing, silage and hay and usually they are composed on the basis of knowledge about adaptation, performance and persistence of individual species and cultivars in pure stands.
-One of the main forage species composing pastures in Central Europe is Italian ryegrass (Lolium multiflorum subsp. italicum Lam.) where it is widely used for hay and silage production.
-It is very productive under intensive farming system and features high palatability thus is preferred by grazing animals (Bernard et al., 2002).
+One of the best forage grass species in terms of high yield and high energy content is Italian ryegrass (Lolium multiflorum subsp. italicum Lam.) used for hay and silage production.
+It is very productive under intensive farming system and features high palatability thus is preferred by grazing animals [3].
 Inclusion of Italian ryegrass into the pastures along with legumes and other monocot species results in higher forage quality as well as high and steady production which can already be obtained in the year of sowing (Conert, 1998; Cosgrove et al., 1999, Lenuweit und a., 2002).
-Though some literature sources indicate that under favourable environmental conditions it can stay in the mixtures for 5 years and more (Peeters, 2004), usually Italian ryegrass is grown as a short lived species (Casler, Nelson, 1997; Conert, 1998; Humphreys et al., 2010).
+Though some literature sources indicate that under favourable environmental conditions it can stay in the mixtures for 5 years and more (Peeters, 2004), usually Italian ryegrass is grown as a short lived species (Casler, Nelson, 1997; Conert Humphreys 2010).
 In Lithuania, it is cultivated as annual or biennial and the length of the cultivation period depends environmental conditions .
 Low tolerance to abiotic stress, such as harsh winter condition when plants are exposed to fluctuating temperature causing repeated freezing-thawing cycles, water logging, low levels of snow insulation etc. are the main factors limiting Italian ryegrass distribution and decreasing its agricultural and commercial importance.

-The projected and already ongoing climate change challenges the employed agricultural practises for food production (Meier et al., 2022).
-In the temperate region, where Lithuania is located, the main limiting factors for high crop productivity is rather short and moderately cool vegetative season accompanied by abiotic and biotic stresses brought by winter season (Ergon et al., 2018).
+The projected and already ongoing climate change challenges the employed agricultural practises for food production [4].
+In the temperate region, where Lithuania is located, the main limiting factors for high crop productivity is rather short and moderately cool vegetative season accompanied by abiotic and biotic stresses brought by winter season [5,6].
 Thus, when global warming results in increased annual average temperatures, shifted growing seasons leading to milder winters this could be beneficial in the form of increased potential of biomass production.
-But at the same time, with new possibilities and new types of stress, such as summer drought events, will occur as a consequence of uneven distribution of precipitation both during vegetative and cool seasons.
-Therefore, keeping profitability of the pasture systems we need to modify or make substantial changes to current farming systems or to develop the new ones (Lee 2013; Kalaugher 2017).
-And here the main role can be played by breeding aiming at development of varieties for improved winter survival, regrowth capacity and maximized resource use efficiency.
-Studying G x E interaction is the other way of identifying the optimal cultivar or species which exhibits the best adaptation, persistence and productivity at a given environment and geographical location (Dalmannsdóttir et al., 2015; Østrem et al., 2018).
+But at the same time, with new possibilities and new types of stresses, such as summer drought events, will occur as a consequence of uneven distribution of precipitation both during vegetative and cool seasons.
+Though at the temperate region summer drought events are mild and do not compromise crop survival, it significantly lowers the productivity [7]Therefore, keeping profitability of the pasture systems we need to modify or make substantial changes to current farming systems or to develop the new ones [8,9].
+And here the main role can be played by breeding aiming at development of crop varieties for improved winter survival, growth capacity and maximized resource use efficiency [10–12].
+Studying G x E interaction is the other way of identifying the optimal cultivar or species which exhibits the best adaptation, persistence and productivity at a given environment and geographical location [13–15]